 As a concerto soloist, Kate has performed many times with the Elmhurst Symphony, with whom she is Assistant Concertmaster.
 Other concerto appearances have included the works of Beethoven, Sibelius, Mozart, Haydn, Saint-Saëns, Bloch, and more with the Mid-Columbia Symphony, Whiting Park Festival Orchestra, South Orange County Chamber Orchestra, and others.

 An avid chamber musician, Kate appears regularly in series throughout Chicago as a member of Blue Violet Duo, whose critically acclaimed debut CD was released in September 2018.
 Blue Violet has been invited to repeat engagements on the Dame Myra Hess series, broadcast live on WFMT Chicago.
-Kate will be a guest with the acclaimed Grossman Ensemble at the University of Chicago in 2020/21.
+Kate performed as a guest artist with the acclaimed Grossman Ensemble at the University of Chicago in the 2021-22 season.
 Kate also appears frequently as guest artist with ensembles including the Chicago Philharmonic Chamber Players, Fulcrum Point New Music Project, International Chamber Artists, and Access Contemporary Music.

 Kate holds a Doctorate of Music in Violin Performance from Northwestern University, where she received the Emma Peters Hooper scholarship and was teaching assistant to Gerardo Ribeiro.
 Kate received her Master’s Degree from the Eastman School of Music on scholarship, where she was teaching assistant to Lynn Blakeslee.
 Her previous instructors include Haroutune Bedelian and William Fitzpatrick.